xernois/backend/readme.md

 }
 ```

-Above is an example of a simple controller but with a default path `/main` (this is optional).
-This controller has only one route, a route is defined by a path, a list of method, a name and a handler.
-In the example the path `/user/:user` means that it will match any url like `/main/user/test`, `/main/user/123` or `/main/user/1_b_r` and that the variable part of the url will be accessible via a variable with the same name in the request params object `req.params?.['user']`.
-Handler takes two arguments, the request and the response, these are just the normal objects from nodejs but slightly enhanced, see the [nodeJs doc](https://nodejs.org/api/http.html#class-httpincomingmessage).
+Above is an example of a simple controller, but with a default path of `/main` (this is optional).
+This controller has only one route, a route is defined by a path, a list of methods, a name and a handler.
+In the example the path `/user/:user` means that it will match any url like `/main/user/test`, `/main/user/123` or `/main/user/1_b_r` and that the variable part of the url will be accessible via a variable of the same name in the request params object `req.params?.['user']`.
+The handler takes two arguments, the request and the response, these are just the normal nodejs objects but slightly extended, see the [nodejs doc](https://nodejs.org/api/http.html#class-httpincomingmessage).

-The last thing that you may have noticed is the resolver the resolver is use to resolve data as the route is accessed, in the example above, when eccessing the url `/main/user/1` it will get datas for the user with id one and give acces to these data inside the handler.
-The users data can be found under `req.data?.['user']` object.
+The last thing you may have noticed is the resolver, the resolver is used to resolve data as the route is accessed, in the example above when accessing the url `/main/user/1` it will get datas for the user with id one and give access to this data inside the handler.
+The user data can be found under the `req.data?.['user']` object.

 > PS: Note that the resoler key must be the same as the variable in the path.

 ### 🔎 Resolvers

-A resolver is a class that implement the IResolver interface and therefor the resolve method wich take the url variable as a parameter and return modified data.
+A resolver is a class that implements the IResolver interface and therefore the resolve method, which takes the url variable as a parameter and returns modified data.

 ```js
 import { Resolver, IResolver } from "@xernois/easy-backend";